GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A curved sword reaching out 4 feet.
 If used with two hands, it gains a +1 bonus for the purpose of determining critical hits.
 It is a proper cavalry weapon.
 If name is known, *it gains a +1 bonus to attack rolls*.

+**Dimaye** (*unique*)
+$2,600, 3 lbs.
+Longsword
+A finely made sword, somehwat lighter than would be expected.
+User gains *a +1 bonus for the purpose of inflicting a critical hit*.

+If name is knon, bonus is instead a standard bonus to attack roll.

 **Enchanted Weapon**
 varies, varies
 Any melee